l8e-org/locomotive/README.md

-# Locomotive - Headless ERP For Small And Medium Business
+# Locomotive - Headless ERP For SMBs

 **Work in progress**